 3. A workout.

 Let's get physical.
 Put your left forearm over the top of your head and touch your right cheek near the top of your right ear.
 Got that?
 Now, with the fingertips of your left hand gently pull the skin of your cheek upwards.
+Obviously, if you're a southpaw, use your dominant hand.

 Now relax.
 What you just did there is the most complicated that straight razor shaving gets.
 It's called stretching your skin.
 You need to do this to present a flat surface for your razor.